 This is the processing of personal data that wasn’t obtained directly from the data subject.
 The rules surrounding this are outlined in Article 14 of the GDPR.

 This is the monitoring of individuals’ movement or behaviour.
-Depending on the organisation’s aims, it might choose to track:
+Depending on the organisation’s aims, it might track location, browsing history, health monitoring or interactions with IoT devices.

 Processing that involves risk of physical harm

-The risk related to personal data breaches usually refers to financial, reputational or emotional damages, but you must also be aware of physical risks.
+The risk related to personal data breaches usually refers to financial, reputational or emotional damages.
+Still, you must also be aware of physical risks.

 Want help with the DPIA process?

-Hopefully you’re now confident of when a DPIA is necessary, but you still need to figure out how to conduct one.
+Hopefully, you’re now confident of which types of processing require a DPIA.
+However, you still need to figure out how to conduct one.

 The GDPR doesn’t specify a process to follow, so this is where our DPIA Tool helps.